Devesh1602/Devesh1602/README.md

 ### Research

-🔬 **AI + Human Brain** — Currently researching **AI-Embedding-in-the-Human-Brain**, exploring how AI could potentially integrate with human cognition to augment cognitive capabilities and create a synergistic human-AI system.
+🔬 **AI + Human Brain** — Currently researching **AI Embedding in the Human Brain**, exploring how AI could potentially integrate with human cognition to augment cognitive capabilities and create a synergistic human-AI system.

-🏥 **AI in Healthcare** — Researched and implemented **AI-based Autism Spectrum Disorder detection**, exploring how machine learning can support earlier and more accessible detection.
+🏥 **AI in Healthcare** — Researched and implemented **AI based Autism Spectrum Disorder detection**, exploring how machine learning can support earlier and more accessible detection.
 This work also resulted in a **published research paper**.

 ### Find Me Online